This post originally appeared as a review on Project Latte, my defunct cafe culture site.

 The vibe is the appeal at this place.
 It certainly can’t be the stir brew.
 It appears that the special stir brew process improves horrid coffee all the way up to bad.
 Jack’s Fair Trade coffee, roasted for them by a boutique roaster in Vermont, has a charred, French-roasted flavor with the soapy aftertaste of commodity coffee.
 Clearly there has to be a better way.
 The espresso is much better, made carefully on a La Marzocco, but it tastes like the dark roasting process and nothing more.

 It’s not hard to see the appeal of Jack’s Stir Brew Coffee as a place to hang out.
 Or even to eat bagels and have a beer.
-But why they are famous for their special coffee process is beyond us at Project Latte.
+But why they are famous for their special coffee process is beyond us.

 138 W 10th St